tomjoht/doc-api-book/usingapi/docapis_make_curl_call.md

----
-title: Make a cURL call
+# Make a cURL call
-permalink: /docapis_make_curl_call/
-categories:
-- api-doc
-keywords:
-course: "Documenting REST APIs"
-weight: 1.7
-type: notes_docapis
----
-{% include notes.html %}

 ## About cURL